“Magnet interaction effects on reed switch operations can be understood by looking at the magnetic lines of flux and the way the magnet works.”

 The Way the Magnet Works

-A magnet works with the reed switch to make the contacts react.
-This happens in a few different ways.
+A magnet interaction effects the reed switch contacts in a few different ways.
 The first way is positioning the magnet perpendicular to the reed switch.
 Then moving the magnet downward and back up so it will travel through the lines of flux.
 Consequently, the contacts will open and then close again.
 The next way of making the contacts react is by having the magnet parallel to the reed switch and moving it up and down or side to side depending on where it is parallel to the reed switch.
 In other words, up and down movement of the magnet parallel to the switch will open and close the contacts.
 Likewise, moving the magnet side-to-side on either side of the switch will also cause the contacts to open and close.
 The last way the magnet works is rotating it 90-degrees and centered over the center lobe of the reed switch.
 Many applications use this approach to count rotations of mechanisms, that in turn translate the rotations to specific functions.

 Magnet interaction occurs by rotating the permanent magnet 90-degrees.
 The reed switch operates multiple times as a result of the change in polarity.